sgmurphy/wordpress-plugins/the-plus-addons-for-elementor-page-builder/readme.txt

 We have the most advanced caching architecture, Which will never bloat your site.
 Know more about our caching architecture.
 We have some tricks and suggestions to improve frontend performance.

+**How can I report security bugs?**

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/the-plus-addons-for-elementor-page-builder)

 == Screenshots ==
 1. 120+ Advanced Elementor Widgets & Extensions
 2. Horizontal & Vertical Mega Menu Builder